brentp/gargs/README.md

 + optionally logs all commands with successful commands prefixed by '#' so it's easy to find failed commands.
 + simple implementation.
 + expects a $SHELL command as the argument rather than requiring `bash -c ...`
++ allows keeping output in order of input even when proceses finish out of order (via -o flag)

-An very simple example usage with 4 processes to echo some numbers:
+An very simple example usage with 3 processes to echo some numbers:

 ```
-$ seq 5 | gargs --log my.log -p 4 "echo {0}"
+$ seq 3 | gargs --log my.log -p 3 "echo {0}"
 1
 2
 3
-4
-5
 ```

 my.log will contain the commands run and a final line '# SUCCESS' that shows all processes finished